Monday, July 24, 2017

 FAN11 & FAN12

 Note: The powersupply contains two identical Delta fans of the below model, these were found in the 1125W PSU and are likely also to be found in the less powerful 800W PSU.
-Given that Delta builds these I doubt any other fans models are used.
+Given that Delta built these power supplies I seriously doubt any other fan manufacturers are used.

 Dimensions: 80*80*25mm 4-pin